-Advocacy Captain (Captain) is a formal volunteer role with ASCE's Government Relations & Infrastructure Initiatives Department.
-The goal of the Advocacy Captain program is to create a tight information loop between the Captains and ASCE lobbying, infrastructure initiatives, and grassroots staff.
-Advocacy Captains will serve to strengthen the state and federal government relations program by working with staff to support new and existing Section and Branch efforts at the state capitol, promote the Key Contact program, and forge relationship with Members of Congress and their staff.
+An ASCE Advocacy Captain (Captain) is a formal volunteer role with ASCE's Government Relations & Infrastructure Initiatives Department.
+The goal of the Advocacy Captain program is to create a tight information loop between the Captains and ASCE's lobbying, infrastructure initiatives, and grassroots efforts.
+Captains serve to strengthen the state and federal government relations program by working with staff to support new and existing Section and Branch efforts at the state capitol, promote the Key Contact program, and forge relationships with Members of Congress and their staff.